hchiam/angularjsSandbox/README.md

     class="{{variableName}}"

-And then with all the above you can make a click on an element change a variable:
+And then with all of the above you can make a click on an element cause an action, like a function, or the assigning of a value to a variable:

     < ... ng-click="variableName='value'" ... >